 Try these fixes

 All the fixes below work in Windows 10.
-You don’t have to try all of them; just work your way down until this PC won’t shut down problem goes away.
+You don’t have to try all of them; just work your way down until this PC won’t shut down problem is resolved.

 - Update your drivers

 - Turn off fast startup

 - Change Boot Order in BIOS